Ernest Weinrib

-Ernest J. Weinrib is a legal academic who works on jurisprudence and legal philosophy, particularly the theory of private law.
+Ernest J. Weinrib is a Canadian legal academic who works on jurisprudence and legal philosophy, particularly the theory of private law.
 He teaches at the University of Toronto Faculty of Law.

 Theories

 In Weinrib's theories he sees the world of private law (that is tort, contract and restitution) as being composed of "bilateral relationships between individuals whereby one person's right is always a function of another person's duty".